Posted by Pauline Guillen on 9/27/19 11:17 AM

 • Professional Goals

-It is always important to ask your job applicants about their career goals, ie, what position they would like to have in 1, 5 and 10 years.
-But don’t forget to look and check their past trainings, courses and experiences to see if candidates are keeping up with the latest trends and techniques on a regular basis to move forward and achieve their goals.
-A candidate who doesn’t keep up may lack motivation for his profession and it’s never a good sign.
+It is always essential to ask your job applicants about their career goals, i.e., what position they would like to have in 1, 5 and 10 years.
+But don’t forget to look and check their past trainings, courses and experiences to see if candidates are keeping up with the latest trends and techniques regularly to move forward and achieve their goals.
+A candidate who doesn’t keep up may lack motivation for his profession, and it’s never a good sign.

 • Think About Your Team